alarracheSoftware/nuxt3-starter/README.md

 - Open-close App Menu
 - Router
 - Dark theme
-- Reusable Snack that works with Pinia
+- Reusable snack that works with Pinia
 - Reusable confirm dialog that works with Pinia

 ## Example